Nikon B500 vs Panasonic GH2

 It is notable that the B500 offers wifi support, while the GH2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the B500 and the GH2 have been discontinued, but can regularly be found used on eBay.
+Both the B500 and the GH2 have been discontinued, but can regularly be found used on ebay.
 The GH2 was replaced by the Panasonic GH3, while the B500 was followed by the Nikon B600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the B500 and GH2 can be found, respectively, in the Nikon B500 Manual (free pdf) or the online Panasonic GH2 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon B500 or the Panasonic GH2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.